How good is your Laplace approximation of the Bayesian posterior? Finite-sample computable error bounds for a variety of useful divergences: Introduction

 \subsection{Motivation}

-Researchers and practitioners who use statistical inference for solving real-world problems need good point estimates and uncertainties.
-Bayesian inference provides a way of obtaining those through expectations calculated with respect to the posterior distribution -- and in particular through the posterior mean and variance.
-Such expectations are, however, often intractable or costly to compute, which forces users to use approximations.
-An easy and fast approach is to approximate the posterior by a suitably chosen Gaussian distribution.
-This is known at \textit{the Laplace approximation} in the approximate Bayesian inference literature and is grounded in the celebrated \textit{Bernstein--von Mises theorem}.
-Laplace approximation is a commonly used tool in many communities \cite[Section 4.4]{bishop}, \cite[Section 4.6.8.2]{murphy}, \cite{drton}.
-Studies have shown its appealing empirical performance, for instance in the context of Bayesian neural networks \cite{daxberger}.
-Widely applicable, computable and rigorously justified theoretical guarantees on the quality of the Laplace approximation are, however, still not available in the literature.
-This leaves researchers and practitioners using it unable to tell with high confidence whether their inference is robust enough for their purposes.
-Moreover, convergence in the Bernstein--von Mises theorem is normally expressed in terms of the total variation distance, and the Laplace approximation is typically justified by the fact that the total variation distance between the rescaled posterior and the Gaussian vanishes in the limit.
+Bayesian inference is widely used in modern statistical practice to provide both point estimates and uncertainties of unknown quantities; \citet{abbott2023population,flaxman2020estimating,freedman2021measurements,jones2021estimating} give just a few especially influential recent examples.
+In applications, practitioners typically report posterior means and (co)variances.
+These expectations under the posterior distribution are, however, often intractable to compute, so practitioners must use approximations.
+The \textit{Laplace approximation} is popular in many communities (e.g., \citealt[Section 4.4]{bishop}; \citealt[Section 4.6.8.2]{murphy}; \citealt{drton,thygesen2017validation,gomez2021spatial,ritter2018online,riihimaki2014laplace,long2013fast,wang2018efficient}) in large part due to its ease of use and computational speed.
+It approximates the Bayesian posterior by a suitably chosen Gaussian distribution and is grounded in the celebrated \textit{Bernstein--von Mises theorem}.
+The Bernstein--von Mises theorem is often colloquially referred to as the Bayesian Central Limit Theorem, or BCLT; see e.g.\ the recent work of \citet{goehle}.
+Studies have shown the appealing empirical performance of the Laplace approximation, for instance in the context of Bayesian neural networks \citep{daxberger}.

+However, approximation quality remains a concern.
+If users could check the quality of their approximation directly, with high confidence, they could better decide whether to trust any conclusions based on the approximation.
+And if the approximation could not be certified, the user might invest further computational power into a more expensive approximation.
+Notably, the BCLT on its own cannot be expected to provide such a check.
+For instance, convergence in the BCLT is normally expressed in terms of the total variation distance, and indeed the Laplace approximation is typically justified by the fact that the total variation distance between the rescaled posterior and the Gaussian vanishes in the limit.
 The total variation distance, however, does not control the difference of means or the difference of covariances in general.
-At the same time, exactly those quantities are most often reported by users of approximate Bayesian inference.
-Practitioners and researchers therefore need finite sample guarantees on the quality of Laplace approximation, expressed not only in terms of the total variation distance but also in terms of metrics that control the error in mean and covariance approximation.
+But it is exactly posterior means and (co)variances that are most often reported by users of approximate Bayesian inference.
+We therefore need finite-sample guarantees on the quality of Laplace approximation, expressed in terms of metrics that control the error in mean and covariance approximation.